Class of 1965

 Mike’s interests were as varied as his travels.
 He was an excellent amateur photographer, skilled tennis player, avid golfer, hunter, fisher, hiker and lover of the outdoors.
 He was deeply devoted to history, science and Oklahoma Sooner and Dallas Cowboy football.
 He never visited a city without touring its museums.
 He was an expert on so many subjects, the most brilliant member of a family that prides itself on education and knowledge.

 Far above all, Mike’s greatest passion, without question, was his family.
 He was a devoted and loving father, grandfather, son, nephew, cousin, brother and uncle.
-We have a huge family and he kept in touch with and remained close to us all.
+He had a huge family and he kept in touch with and remained close to them all.
 He often arranged his life based on the needs of his family, moving and changing jobs to help care for his father, Henry, when he was injured in an auto accident and his baby brother, Kevin, when he was afflicted with cancer as a child.
-He was always there for us, always encouraging us to gather as a family and always being there when we did.
-He was our rock.
+He was always there for them, always encouraging them to gather as a family and always being there when they did.
+He was the family rock.
 First and foremost to Mike were his children and his most beloved grandchildren, Liadan and Rowan.